xjywhu/SmartGuard/Rebuttal.md

 For DD type anomalies, taking ``Shower for long time'' as an example, we first sample some sequences containg shower behaviors, then we will change the time of the "turning off the shower" behavior to simulate that the user shower for long time.

 **The anomaly sequences are highly aligning with real scenarios**.
 On the one hand, our modification is based on the user’s normal behavior sequence, which truly reflects the user’s daily behavior and habits.
 We also added noise behaviors to simulate real scenarios.
 On the other hand, to avoid abnormal behavior being discovered, attackers always insert attack behaviors between normal behaviors, and users' abnormal behaviors usually occur in daily normal behaviors, which is consistent with the way our data set is constructed.

-Our training sets are composed of normal behavior sequences, and abnormal behaviors only appear in the test set, so they will not cause label leakage.

 The details of the abnormal samples are as follows: